Aberdeen Grammar Rugby (originally Aberdeen Grammar School FP RFC) was founded in 1893 and is the North of Scotland’s premier rugby club.

 The Club has been playing at its Rubislaw grounds since the 16 acre facility was jointly purchased in 1914 by the Aberdeen Grammar Former Pupils Club and the then Aberdeen City Corporation.

 The facilities have been upgraded over the years with the FP Club constructing the Fine Pavilion and then the Stand in 1993 which marked the centenary of the Club.
 More recently, new floodlighting and changing rooms were both completed in 2009 with funding from Aberdeen City Council.

-The amenities at Rubislaw are complemented by the Club Centre a t86 Queens Road, which is approximately 400 metres from the ground.
-The Centre features two bars featuring Sky Sports, a Gymnasium, Snooker room and Petanque piste.
-The Club boasts a large garden area with fixed barbeques for the use of members during our all too short summers.
+The Club Centre at 86 Queens Road is approximately 400 metres from the Rubislaw pitches.
+The Centre features two bars which show BT Sport, a Gymnasium, Snooker Room and Petanque Piste.
+There is also a large garden area with fixed barbeques for the use of members and which can be hired for corporate hospitality events.

 The Club has produced five Presidents of the Scottish Rugby Union, the most recent being the late Charlie Ritchie in 1997/98.
 D.W.C.
 (Doug) Smith is also remembered as being the manager of the victorious 1971 Lions Tour to New Zealand and Australia.

-The Club fields teams at every age level in local and national competitions.
+As a result, The Club is able to field teams at every age level in local and national competitions.